 - Have proteins, fat, and kimchi for breakfast

 - Implement electrolytes with some BCAAs

-She also recommends taking a B complex vitamin and magnesium when you know you’ll be having a few drinks.
-“Alcohol depletes these levels faster than you can eat them so use this supplement superstar the next day or if you’re closer to your period – seven days out.”
-Light movement, yoga, mobility, twisting, and rotating are also active ways you can support the recovery process.
-Most importantly, Popen wants you to remember that “you and your hormones absolutely do not have to suffer.
-At this point, experiencing PMS is a choice with the amount of information that is coming out to help you feel your best.”
+She also recommends taking a B complex vitamin and magnesium when you know you’ll have a few drinks.
+“Alcohol depletes these levels faster than you can eat them, so use this supplement superstar the next day or if you’re closer to your period – seven days out.”
+Light movement, yoga, mobility, twisting, and rotating are also active ways to support the recovery process.
+Most importantly, Popen wants you to remember that “you and your hormones do not have to suffer.
+At this point, experiencing PMS is a choice with the amount of information coming out to help you feel your best.”